MaksimABanuba/ve-sdk-android-playback-sample/README.md

 In case of any error ```prepare()``` function returns "false" as a result.
 More detailed information can be found in terminal by the "BanubaVideoPlayer" tag.

 Playback API consumes VideoRecordRanges objects as video playlist.
-There is a convenient function inside PlaybackUtils that allows you to create VideoRecordRange from video uri:
+There is a convenient function inside VideoEditorUtils that allows you to create VideoRecordRange from video uri:

 ```kotlin
 fun createVideoRecordRange(